Is it time to bring an investor into your business?

 More than money: Good investors give access to resources

-That’s why it’s important to carefully consider both the valuation that investors are assigning to your business and whether they will be good business partners in terms of the expertise they offer, their patience with your business plan and how well you will work together.
+It is therefore important to carefully consider both the valuation that investors are assigning to your business and whether they will be good business partners in terms of the expertise they offer, their patience with your business plan and how well you will work together.

-Another possibility is to borrow money.
+Another option is to borrow money.
 Pépin says a business loan can be a good option for companies that are generating a steady stream of revenue or have assets on which to secure a loan.

 With debt financing, you don’t have to give up ownership and lenders don’t typically get involved in management decisions as long as you are repaying your loan and meeting your agreed milestones.

 Here again, you should proceed with caution, evaluating not only the interest rate being offered, but also the terms and conditions of the loan and what kind of relationship you will have with the lender, Pépin says.
 “Set the right expectations for one another up front.”